ryrob30/mobile-services.en/help/using/gs/c-mob-roles-and-permissions.md

 >[!IMPORTANT]
 >
->For some features, such as push messaging, the Analytics Admin must select the **[!UICONTROL Segment Creation]** check box in [!DNL User Management].
+>For some features, such as push messaging, the Analytics Admin must select the **[!UICONTROL Segment Creation]** check box in User Management.

 ## Managing Access {#section_E6939C2695AA4A0DBF432D50B2670920}